chetnashah/webconcepts/ios-work/LaunchArguments.md

 We can launch `XCUIApplication` with different launch params for different test behaviors.

+It allows for per-test parametrization mocking by making app react to external launchargs, treating them as custom config/environment.

 ```swift
 enum LaunchArgument {
     static let isUITesting = "-isUITesting";